 It’s a shame that it takes death to make us truly acknowledge the difference that people like Tesler make to our lives, as his revolutionary ideas have no doubt saved businesses hours of time over the years, just by creating a simple shortcut.

 As a graphic designer, I use keyboard shortcuts all the time, especially when copying text from one of our copywriters.
 And whenever I learn a new software, I always make a point of learning any new shortcuts.
-Not only do they speed up my, they also allow me to work more efficiently.
+Not only do they speed up my working, they also allow me to work more efficiently.
 As a touch typist, I know where the keys are and can press them without even having to think.

 For example, without Ctrl + C, I would have to take my hands off the keyboard, use the trackpad to carefully navigate to Edit on the menu, then down to copy, then move the cursor back to the document, then back up to Edit, down to Paste, then move the cursor back to where I was and then return to the keyboard to continue typing.
 It seems ridiculous when you write it out like that, but it shows how simple the shortcut makes it.